 8. Same old dorky front camera: even though the rare camera has been upgraded to 8MP the most functional front camera has been ignored.
 I completely fail to understand the logic behind this idea, or may be this yet another intentional miss to justify bringing of the 4th generation.

 9. Lack of Siri: most people were expecting to receive this iPhone 4S feature in their new iPads.
 But all they got was disappointment.
 Again, the Apple might have intentionally saved Siri for their next launch.
-However,
+However, the dictation feature that has been added to the New iPad and may help offset the disappointment to some extent.
+Of note, both Siri and dictation need Internet connectivity to function.

 With this basic information it will now be easier for me to recommend the type of version that will suit your needs.